How Investors Can Grab Better Returns for Computer and Technology Using the Zacks ESP Screener

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Paycom Software (PAYC) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.94 a share, just seven days from its upcoming earnings release on November 2, 2021.
+Uber Technologies (UBER) earns a #3 (Hold) right now and its Most Accurate Estimate sits at -$0.32 a share, just three days from its upcoming earnings release on November 4, 2021.

-By taking the percentage difference between the $0.94 Most Accurate Estimate and the $0.91 Zacks Consensus Estimate, Paycom Software has an Earnings ESP of 3.3%.
-Investors should also know that PAYC is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+UBER has an Earnings ESP figure of 15.45%, which, as explained above, is calculated by taking the percentage difference between the -$0.32 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.38.
+Uber Technologies is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.